-Despite its growing population during the mid to late 1800s, Gruene started becoming a ghost town after the boll weevil plague that hit the small town in the 1920s.
-Today, Gruene is known for its rustic Texas feel that attracts many visitors from around the state as well as national and international tourists.
-For anyone who wants to explore this small town during their visit to Austin, then Gruene is the ideal place to plan your next day trip adventure.
+Despite its growing population during the mid to late 1800s, Gruene's population diminished after the boll weevil plague that hit the small town in the 1920s.
+Today, Gruene is known for its rustic Texas feel that attracts visitors from around the state and around the globe.
+If you're interested in exploring small town Texas during your visit to Austin, then Gruene is the ideal place for your next day trip.

 Gruene.
 Courtesy of The Gruene Historic District.

-Although very little has changed since this store was established in 1925, it remains as one of the most popular tourist attractions in town.
+Although very little has changed since the Gruene General Store was established in 1925, it remains as one of the most popular tourist attractions in town.
 Here you can find souvenirs from key chains and post cards to cowboy hats and candies for the whole family.
 Plus, it produces some of the best handmade fudge, honey butter and salsa around.

-If you are a coffee aficionado, then this coffee shop can solve all your caffeine needs.
+If you are a coffee aficionado, then Gruene Coffee Haus can solve all your caffeine needs.
 Here you can find freshly brewed coffee from Kenya, Guatemala, Brazil and Ethiopia.
 Its small-town Texas charm also makes it one of the best places to get together with friends and socialize.

 Gruene Tower and Gristmill.
 Courtesy of The Gruene Historic District.

 This antique store offers 6,500 square feet of antiques and collectibles for visitors to explore.
-Here, visitors can also get a sense of the town’s history as well as what makes central Texas so unique.
+At Gruene Antique Company, visitors can also get a sense of the town’s history as well as what makes central Texas so unique.

 Gruene is not only known for its quaint and historically rich environment, it also boasts tons of excitement on the Guadalupe and Comal Rivers, where visitors can cool down on sizzling hot days.
 Rockin’ R is the place for visitors to get their tubing equipment and experience the fun of tubing or kayaking down the Guadalupe River.